 - Synonyms: Ketone bodies

 - Measurement: Ketone levels can be measured in bloodBlood is the life force coursing through your veins and arteries, delivering vital oxygen and nutrients to every cell in your body while whisking away waste products.
 It’s a complex, dynamic fluid—not just a simple red liquid.
-Consider it a… Read More, urine, or breath.
+Consider it a bustling highway system within your body, carrying various cellular vehicles… Read More, urine, or breath.

 - Ketoacidosis1.
 Simple Definition: Imagine your body as a car with two fuel tanks: one for gasoline (sugar/glucose) and one for a special kind of fuel called ketones.
-Ketoacidosis happens when your body runs out of gasoline and starts using way… Read More: A dangerous condition that can occur in individuals with diabetes when ketone levels become excessively high.
+Ketoacidosis happens when your body runs out of gasoline and starts using way too much of the ketone fuel.
+This overload of ketones… Read More: A dangerous condition that can occur in individuals with diabetes when ketone levels become excessively high.

 - Nutritional Ketosis vs. Ketoacidosis: Nutritional ketosis, induced by a ketogenic diet or fasting, is a safe and natural metabolic state.
 Ketoacidosis, on the other hand, is a medical emergency that requires immediate treatment.